Castlevania Advance Collection Game Cover

 • “I have never experienced any input delay, and although some people have reported audio-related problems such as stuttering, audio not playing, buzzing sounds, etc., I have not encountered any such problem.”

-The monetization aspect of the game has received mixed feedback, with some players feeling that it leans towards a "reused assets cash grab."
-However, the inclusion of a mini-game during the credits has been noted as a redeeming feature that enhances the overall experience.
+The monetization aspect of the game has been criticized for feeling like a "reused assets cash grab," but the inclusion of a mini-game play movie during the credits provides a redeeming experience that helps alleviate this negative perception.

-• “The monetization in this game feels like a blatant cash grab, with overpriced items that offer little value.”
+• “The monetization strategy feels like a blatant cash grab, relying heavily on reused assets.”

 Positive mentions (%)Positive